yogitas1/nasahack2025/README.md

 6. Deploy!

 **Important Notes:**
-- The `data/` folder with `embeddings.pkl` must be committed to your repository
+- The `data/` folder with `embeddings.pkl`, `knowledge_base.json`, and `image_knowledge_base.json` must be committed to your repository
+- The `images/` folder with all PNG/JPG research figures must be committed
 - Never commit your `.env` file - use Streamlit secrets instead
 - The app will automatically install dependencies from `requirements.txt`
+- PDF images are not supported in deployment - only PNG and JPG formats

 ## Contributing